ProjetsPL/treehouse-theme/_posts/us/2020-08-07-modern-hallway-4-interesting-ideas-for-a-hallway.md

 {% endfig %}

-You can choose models that you can move freely - and change the arrangement from time to time. ...
+You can choose models that you can move freely - and change the arrangement from time to time.
+Another interesting option is illuminating each of the pictures.
 All you need is some light spots and the whole design will look modern and really impressive.

 {:.distinction.distinction-information}